3 Types Of Food That Will Help You Poop Better

-If you are battling constipation, your best bet is to opt for fiber-rich foods and increase your fluid intake.
-Foods that work as natural laxatives include berries, unpeeled apples or pears, avocado, leafy greens, squash, whole-grain cereals, brown rice, and rye bread.
-Top it off with resistant starches found in foods like cooked and cooled potatoes or green bananas.
+To relieve constipation, opt for fiber-rich foods and increase your fluid intake.
+Berries, unpeeled apples or pears, avocado, leafy greens, squash, whole-grain cereals, brown rice, and rye bread are natural laxatives.
+Additionally, resistant starches cooked and cooled potatoes or green bananas help too.

 There’s no pretty way to say it: constipation is the worst.
 And whether you call it irregular bowel movements or pooping trouble, constipation problems are all the same.
 There’s usually an inability to “go” regularly along with extra effort and straining.
 Luckily, the remedy might be as easy as changing your diet!

 Other fiber-rich veggies include broccoli or green leafy vegetables like collard greens, turnip greens, or spinach.
-These leafy greens all have between 2.5 and 3.5 gm of fiber in a cooked half-cup serving.3
+These leafy greens all have between 2.5–3.5 gm of fiber in a cooked half-cup serving.3

 Fruits such as pears with skin have about 5.5 gm of fiber per medium-sized fruit.4 On average, a medium apple with skin contains 4.4 gm of fiber.5 If berries are more your style, enjoy half a cup of raspberries for about 4 gm of fiber.6 And we can’t forget about prunes, the legendary constipation remedy.
 There’s about 7.7 gm of fiber in a 248 gm cup of stewed prunes.7